LukeLambert/fly-dev-tunnel/README.md

 ## Notes

-All traffic will be proxied over IPv6, so your web service should bind to an IPv6 address.
+All traffic is proxied over IPv6, so your web service should bind to an IPv6 address.
 To take down the tunnel and prevent traffic from reaching your machine, simply deactivate the Wireguard tunnel.